cryogenic-dreams/StarCraft-GPBot/README.txt

 6. ECJ library.
 7. GPBot folder (MightBeUseful is not necessary).

-I'll update with more indications of how to install and make it work as soon as I can.
+I'll update with links, and more indications of how to install and make it work as soon as I can.